Brethren of the Free Spirit: Beliefs and origins

 During the late thirteenth century, such concerns increasingly became applied to the various unregulated religious groups such as the Beguines and Beghards, who had greatly increased in number in the preceding decades.
 Concerns over such sentiments then began to occur elsewhere, especially during the 1300s, and especially in Italy.
-Partly motivated by such concerns, in 1308 Pope Clement V summoned a general council, which met at Vienne from October 1311 to May 1312.
-In particular, it had to engage with the report from the Paris inquisition (1308–1310) into the beguine Marguerite Porete's The Mirror of Simple Souls (Porete's writing, which had become well read through France, had been condemned in 1310 as heresy, and Porete had been burned at the stake).
-It was the Council of Vienne which first associated these various beliefs with the idea of the "Free Spirit".
+Partly motivated by such concerns, in 1308, Pope Clement V summoned a general council, which met at Vienne from October 1311 to May 1312.
+In particular, it had to engage with the report from the Paris Inquisition (1308–1310) into the beguine Marguerite Porete's The Mirror of Simple Souls.
+Porete's writing, which had become well read through France, had been condemned in 1310 as heresy, and Porete had been burned at the stake.
+It was the Council of Vienne that first associated these various beliefs with the idea of the "Free Spirit".